Seven Very Cheap Garden Fence Ideas

 4. Trellis Fences

-If you are specific about lighting in your garden, and you are ready to give up a bit of privacy, trellis fencing may be a good option for you.
+If you are specific about lighting in your garden and are ready to give up a bit of privacy, trellis fencing may be a good option.

-You can position trellis panels within the garden area, and solid fence panels closer to your home for privacy.
+For privacy, you can position trellis panels within the garden area and solid fence panels closer to your home.
+Climbing plants like Clematis love these kinds of panels so that you can spice up your garden fence.

-If you want your outdoor space to feel more exclusive, choose designs with narrower gaps.
+Choose designs with narrower gaps if you want your outdoor space to feel more exclusive.

 5. Bamboo Fencing